pirafrank/jekyll-deployer/README.md

 - one-touch deploy to production (stable) or testing environment
 - post scheduling
+- deploy any branch, options:
+    - deploy production or testing branch in one tap
+    - deploy any other branch by typing its name (`v2.0`)
-- deploy to a testing location (e.g. test.mywebsite.com)
+- deploy to a testing location (e.g. `test.mywebsite.com`)
 - deploy drafts and future posts to a testing location
 - notifications to your smartphone/tablet